COLLEGE LEVEL SCIENCE COURSES

-This second-semester introductory college course in algebra-based physics is open to students that have completed a prior Physics course.
+This year long introductory college course in algebra-based physics is open to students that have completed a prior Physics course.
 Students will explore topics such as fluids, thermodynamics, electric force, optics and quantum, atomic and nuclear physics.
 This class meets for one period daily with an alternating day lab.
 Students must take the AP Physics 2 exam in May.
 Prerequisite: Regents or AP Physics 1; Precalculus is a prerequisite or a corequisite

 Advanced Placement Physics C: 1 Credit, MHS